RowanA2002/178-convy-net/README.md

 ## Repo Organization

 ### ML Data
-Add the train and test folders to data following the structure below.
+Add the train and test data to /data following the structure below.
 They will be ignored and never committed.
 ```
 178-compy-net/
               data/
-                  train/
+                  train_32x32.mat
-                  test/
+                  test_32x32.mat
 ```